HannimalCrackers/DHUM_73000/007_workinprogress.md

 &nbsp;
 * Loaded the cleaned up data from the formerly JSON media file into Tableau.
 Then joined the Excel with sheets listing Google Vision's labels and my labels.
 I used an inner join, so that only the set of 50 images which were labeled would appear.
 I checked the number of records quickly on Sheet 1 to confirm that there were 50 records.

+* Discovered immediately that there can only be one pivot per workbook in Tableau.
+I needed both the Google Vision Labels and My Labels sheets to pivot (technically unpivot).
+Could not find quick way to do it on Excel for Mac, so brought each sheet into Tableau, pivoted, and exported a CSV separately.
+One of the CSVs had corrupted column header names, so I had to manually edit that.
+Then brought both sheets back into Tableau.

 &nbsp; &nbsp; &nbsp; &nbsp;